luogeger/learn/jobs.md

 So I slept on the floor in friends'rooms.

-I returned coke bottles for the 5 cent deposits to buy food with and I would walk the 7 miles across town every Sunday night.
+I returned coke bottles for the 5 cent deposits to buy food with ,

+and I would walk the 7 miles across town every Sunday night.

 To get one good meal a week at the Have Krishna temple.
 I loved it.

-And much of what I stumbled into by following my curiosity and intuition.
+And much of what I stumbled into by following my curiosity and intuition,

-Turned out to be priceless later on.
+turned out to be priceless later on.

 Let me give you one example.